prajwalkr/SnapSudoku/android/README.md

 ## Authors

-Please feel free to reach out to [Yash Mittal](yashmittal2009@gmail.com) if you have questions regarding the Android codebase.
+Please feel free to reach out to [Yash Mittal](yashmittal2009@gmail.com) if you have any questions regarding the Android codebase.